ttab/elephant-repository/README.md

 ## Archiving

-All document statuses and versions are archived by a background process in the repository.
+All events, document statuses and versions are archived by a background process in the repository.
 Archiving is tightly integrated with the document lifecycle and a document cannot be deleted until it has been fully archived.

 As part of the archiving process the archive objects are signed with an archiving key, and as the signature of the previous version is included in the object we create a tamper-proof chain of updates.
 Statuses also include the signature of the document version they refer to.